 Buy-to-let tip - A buy-to-let investment should be a long term investment where a short term dip in house prices will not be so devastating.

 If you are relying on a mortgage to help finance your buy-to-let investment, then a rise in interest rates can seriously affect your finances.
-At the present time interest rates are artificially low due to government intervention.
-Over the long term, mortgage rates have averaged around 5%, way above the current lows of around 1%.
-With buy-to-let mortgage rates typically higher than ordinary residential mortgage rates, any increase can put a severe strain on your finances.
+At the present time rising interest rates are making it increasingly difficult for would-be first-time landlords, especially as buy-to-let mortgage rates are typically higher than ordinary residential mortgage rates.

 Buy-to-let tip - Try to limit the amount of mortgage you need and fix your mortgage so that you know your outgoings in advance.